sdthomas91/n-g-spmu/README.md

 - #### First Time Visitor Goals

+  2. As a First Time Visitor, I want to be able to easily locate an option to contact or book in.
+  3. As a First Time Visitor, I want to be able to easily navigate throughout the site to understand pricing and details of different services
+  4. As a First Time Visitor, I want to look for testimonials to understand what their users think of them and see if they are trusted.
+I also want to locate their social media links to see their followings on social media to determine how trusted and known they are.

+  - #### Returning Visitor Goals

+    1. As a Returning Visitor, I want to find new or existing services.
+    2. As a Returning Visitor, I want to find the best way to get in contact with the organisation with any questions I may have.
+    3. As a Returning Visitor, I want to find Community/Social links.

+  - #### Frequent User Goals
+    1. As a Frequent User, I want to check to see if there are any newly added services or offers.
+    2. As a Frequent User, I want to check to see if there are any new results images to see work/improvements.
+    3. As a Frequent User, I want to sign up to be able to easily contact the organise to rebook.

-  1. As a First Time Visitor, I want to easily understand the main purpose of the site and learn more about the organisation.
+  1. As a First Time Visitor, I want to easily understand the main purpose of the site and learn more about the practitioner/organisation.

-     1. Upon entering the site, users are automatically greeted with a clean and easily readable navigation bar to go to the page of their choice.
-Underneath there is a Hero Image with Text and a "Learn More" Call to action button.
+     1. Upon entering the site, users are automatically greeted with a clean and easily readable navigation bar to go to the section of their choice.
+Underneath there is a Hero Image with encouraging text and a "Book Now" Call to action button.
-     2. The main points are made immediately with the hero image
+     2. The title gives a clear idea of the service being provided and prompts to book in.
-     3. The user has two options, click the call to action buttons or scroll down, both of which will lead to the same place, to learn more about the organisation.
+     3. The user has two options, click the call to action buttons or scroll down.
+The former will allow them to book/enquire about the services available, the latter will allow them to learn more about the organisation.
+     4. The back to top button gives the indication that there is more site to scroll, encouraging the exploration of the site.
+     5. The nav links are

   2. As a First Time Visitor, I want to be able to easily be able to navigate throughout the site to find content.